TomatenKuchenDEV/docs/docs/autonickname.md

 ### Format of the nickname {#format}

-This value determines how the bot constructs the nickname.
+This value determines how the nickname is constructed.

 The following variables can be used:
 - `{roles}`: One or more role abbreviations (depending on the settings)